gochain/gofs/README.md

 COMMANDS:
      pin      Pin a CID
-     cost     Get the current storage cost in wei per GigaByteHour. add      Add and pin a file.
+     rate     Get the current storage rate in wei per GigaByteHour. cost     Get the current storage cost in wei for the given GigaByteHour. add      Add and pin a file.
      status   Get the current storage cost in wei per GigaByteHour. help, h  Shows a list of commands or help for one command